golemth/golemroot/README.md

 ## Credits

-Foxytoux Installer is developed and maintained by t.me/@GOLEM_OWNER
+developed and maintained by t.me/@GOLEM_OWNER

 ---